Fake Website Detection Tools and Resources: Apps, Ideas, and Safety Solutions

 • User feedback signals: Incorporates reports from other users about suspicious activity

-Practical Tips to Detect Fake Websites
+How to Spot Fake Websites

 Some practical indicators include: